Sunday, November 29, 2020

 Walking Tour in Mumbai

 But with its glamour comes the downside of bustling city life for the Mumbaikars.
 It's the chaos of daily living like other major world megacities.
-And with a month-long stay in Mumbai, I couldn't help to stay much longer.
+And with a month-long stay in Mumbai, I couldn't help but stay much longer.
 I had had enough of the good times and the bad times.

-In Bandra, I would take a daily walk along with the bandstand and pass by the mansion of Shah Rukh Khan, one of the famous Bollywood actors.
+In Bandra, I would take a daily walk along the bandstand and pass by the mansion of Shah Rukh Khan, one of the famous Bollywood actors.
 The Bollywood "Walk of Stars" was newly installed then.
-The name of stars like Kareena Kapoor, whom I've known from the movie "3 Idiots" and other celebrities whose expressions and body marks are inscribed and molded-- their version of the Hollywood "Walk of Fame."
+The names of stars like Kareena Kapoor, whom I've known from the movie "3 Idiots" and other celebrities whose expressions and body marks are inscribed and molded-- their version of the Hollywood "Walk of Fame."

-As I reached the old downtown area, my walking tour started with appreciating the old European structures like the Gateway of India and the magnificent Taj Mahal Palace Hotel, rich in colonial history and built during the British Raj.
+As I reached the old downtown area, my walking tour started with appreciating the old European structures like the Gateway of India and the magnificent Taj Mahal Palace Hotel, which was rich in colonial history and built during the British Raj.

 I enjoyed the gallery viewing inside the Taj Mahal Palace Hotel.
 From its construction, the Royal visits, and the terrorist attack, I learned a piece of its glory and gruesome history.